Virgin Atlantic to cut 3,150 jobs and end Gatwick flights

 Chief executive Shai Weiss said the carrier must take steps to “reduce our costs, preserve cash and to protect as many jobs as possible”.

-The airline said talks with the Government about additional funding during the lockdown "are ongoing".
+The airline said talks with the Government about obtaining additional funding during the coronavirus lockdown “are ongoing”.

 Founder Sir Richard Branson recently warned the carrier will collapse unless it receives Government support.

-Rival airline British Airways announced last week that it was planning to cut 12,000 jobs, and it also emerged it is considering closing its Gatwick base.
+Rival airline British Airways announced last week it plans to cut 12,000 jobs.